 From a Guest Artist residency at William Forsythe’s Ballet Frankfurt in 2001, Cori toured internationally for 6 years with Kidd Pivot in duets Crystal Pite created for herself and Cori: “Field: Fiction”, “Uncollected Work“, “Farther Out”, and others.
-Cori has also performed as a dancer, actor, and singer in the works of other renown Canadian choreographers and companies including Project 21, Companie Marie Chouinard, MOVETHECOMPANY, Mascall Dance, and Cornelius Fischer-Credo’s Astrid New Dance.
+Cori has also performed as a dancer, actor, and singer in the works of other renown Canadian choreographers and companies including Project 21, Companie Marie Chouinard, MOVETHECOMPANY, Mascall Dance, Cornelius Fischer-Credo’s Astrid New Dance, and Margie Gillis.

 Cori performed in “Leaving Grit” by Donald Sales (choreographer for Ballet BC, etc.) and Cherice Barton (choreographer for “Le Reve”, “Spider-Man, Turn Off the Dark”, etc.) with Lara Barclay, Donald Sales, Azure Barton, Leon Feizo-Gas, Jeffrey Mortensen, Devon Rainey, Kevin Tookey, and Jennifer Welsman which premiered in the 2012 Chutzpah Festival.
 As part of the 2012 International Push Festival, Cori also choreographed a Dances for a Small Stage solo for Hailley Caulfield Postle.

 Cori created and performed in collaboration with violinist and composer in the Fall of 2015 for Live at the ‘Bolt in honour the Shadbolt Centre’s 20th season, for Dances for a Small Stage, and with her longtime idol Margie Gillis for the Sechelt Arts Festival.

 As a choreographer, Cori was recognized as “a leading figure in the Canadian cultural milieu” with the 2004 Paul D. Fleck Fellowship in the Arts.
 Cori and her professional dance theatre company CORIOGRAPH THEATRE have been supported with both Creation and Production residencies at the Banff Centre for the Arts; and both the British Columbia Arts Council and the Canada Council for the Arts, with grants for Travel, Touring, Creation, and Production.